ObjectRocket Database Configuration

 - *Image details blurred for NDA reasons

-The configuration step while creating a database instance offered the different customization parameters within dropdowns - so only one option is visible to the user at a time within each parameter.
+Customers needed to choose a configuration for the database they wanted to provision.
+Configuration parameter options were shown to users within dropdowns - so only one option was visible to the user at a time within each parameter.
 In addition, each time a dropdown selection was changed, it would reset the others, so unless a user knew exactly what they wanted to configure, it would take a few tries for them to reach the configuration they needed.

-The team had recieved complaints regarding the friction during the configuration process from both other teams and developers internally as well as from customers, and this was an issue the team had been wanting to solve for a while.
+The team had recieved complaints regarding the friction during the configuration process from customers and internal stakeholders, and this was an issue the team had been wanting to solve for a while.

 Defining the Requirements